9 Self-Care Activities to Help with Depression

 #3: Journal

-Sometimes I just need to word vomit my thoughts in order to better understand what I’m feeling.
+Sometimes I just need to word vomit my thoughts to better understand what I’m feeling.
 Journaling is an excellent way to learn more about yourself and your personal needs.
 Perhaps you’re lashing out at people at work but you’re not quite sure why.
 Or you’re upset because that cute girl that you went on a date with didn’t call you back even though you thought you did everything right.
 Journaling can bring us new insights and closures into situations that currently don’t seem to make sense.

 #4: Spending Time with Friends and Family